utep-cs-systems-courses/project-3-updated-h3ck3rman/project/README.md

 ## How It Works
 There are 5 buttons you can use on the MSP-430:
-* Button 1: The green and red lights turn on in one frequency and turn off in a different frequency state, while a white background is displayed on the LCD.
+* Button 1: A diamond with 2 different fonts is drawn on the lcd and the lcd changes colors every half a second.
-* Button 2: The red light light is turned on and a diamond is drawn on the display, changing colors every second with a blue background light.
+* Button 2: Turns the lcd screen red and the siren rings at two frequencies that change every half a second.
-* Button 3: Both red and green lights are "dimmed", but the wdt interrupt is not working correctly and instead the ligths turn on and off every second.
+* Button 3: Turns the lcd screen green and the siren rings when green light is on, but does not ring if green light turns off.
-* Button 4: Both red and green lights are turned on normally while the background turns completely red.
+* Button 4: The lcd changes to black and all functions are turned off on the msp.